Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: Collaborative Workshop Physics

-We called these shortened labs \emph{experiment problems}.
-They are given to the student teams in the form of a single, simple question and the main tasks are to reach a consensus on a measurement protocol, execute with the available measuring tools, and answer the question within 1-page only, through evidence-based reasoning with their measurement results and error analysis.
-The particular phenomenon investigated is chosen such that it is a concrete experience of a simple system sharing the same underlying physical principles involved in the context-rich group problem.
-By posing the experiment problem before the context-rich problem, students' mechanical misconceptions are afforded an opportunity for concrete queuing, similar to the manner in which many such misconceptions are formed (kinesthetic experience during childhood sensory-motor development).
-Instructor coaching to teams, during their procedure design and when later solving the context-rich group problem, can then take on the form of short 'Socratic dialogues', meant to draw attention to, illicit reflection on, and provide targeted intervention against misconceptions.
-But it's ultimately left to peer discussions, enriched by such periodic coaching visits, to discover the correct interpretation or solution, and proceed once consensus is reached.
+Despite its attractive features, it was neither possible nor preferable to implement canonical CGPS, given the KU context.
+Figure \ref{fig:taskflowchart} shows a flowchart representation, timeline, and description of tasks in the final form of the 3-hour Collaboration Workshop, as it was piloted in this study, and shows the place of CWP sessions in the overall course structure.
+The CGPS recitation session was directly implementable, but the laboratory curriculum relies heavily on video cameras \cite{CGPSLabs2007}, equipment that KU does not have.
+However, since the recitation and laboratory sessions were originally designed to operate independent of each other\cite{CGPS1999}, we chose to create an instructional strategy that borrowed only the recitation techniques.
+That meant however, that there would be no provision for a lab curriculum to queue mechanics misconceptions in a concrete, kinesthetic manner.
+To mitigate this, we took inspiration from the ``box-of-probes'' philosophy of \emph{Workshop Physics}\cite{laws1991,WorkshopPhysics} and created simple, open-ended activities from scratch, using equipment already available.
+We found the simplest way to convert existing recipe lab activities to more conceptually demanding reformed versions was to narrow the experimental goals (shortening time required to 60-90 min.) and removing their given procedures, requiring students instead to \emph{design} the experiment to answer a single, open-ended question.
+With students, we called these mini-labs \emph{experiment problems} and in hindsight, they are not unlike.
+They are given to the student teams in the form of a single question and the main tasks are to reach a consensus with their teams on a measurement protocol, execute with the available measuring tools, and answer the question within one written page, using evidence-based reasoning, their measurement results and error analysis.
+The particular phenomenon investigated is chosen such that it is a concrete experience of a simple system sharing the same underlying physical principles involved in a context-rich group problem, to which it was paired.
+By posing the experiment problem before the context-rich problem, students' mechanical misconceptions are afforded an opportunity for concrete queuing.
+Instructor coaching to teams, during their procedure design and when later solving the context-rich group problem, then takes on the form of short `Socratic dialogues' to illicit reflection on and provide targeted teaching interventions.
+Ultimately, it's left to peer discussions, enriched by such periodic coaching visits, to discover the correct interpretation or solution, and proceed once a team consensus is reached.